takasteel/coffee-landing-page/README.md

 # !tired

 !tired is a fictional coffee brand aimed at developers that I created to make this landing page.
 This was just a challenge that I made for myself, I created a prototype and transformed it into code.
-(The links don't work, this is just a single page project)

 You can check the demo [here](https://takasteel.github.io/coffee-landing-page/).
+(The anchor links don't work, this is just a single page project)

 ## Installation